 Myles Rice

-In the first two games of his Indiana career, Myles Rice was 5/10 from the field, 1/3 from beyond the arc, and had scored 16 points in the contests, 11 of which coming in Indiana’s win over Eastern Illinois last week.
-With more stress from his head coach to shoot the ball, the Washington State transfer rose to the occasion.
+In the first two games of his Indiana career, Myles Rice was 5-for-10 from the field, 1-for-3 from beyond the arc, and had scored 16 points in the contests, 11 of which came in Indiana’s win over Eastern Illinois last week.
+With more stress from head coach Mike Woodson to shoot the ball, the Washington State transfer rose to the occasion.

-Rice had the hot hand the moment the ball was tipped, as he cashed his first three jumpers, two of which coming from downtown.
-The first of which gave Indiana a 5-4 lead which they would not give up the rest of the game.
+Rice had the hot hand the moment the ball was tipped, as he cashed his first three jumpers, two of which came from downtown.
+The first gave Indiana a 5-4 lead which they would not give up the rest of the game.

-Much of Rice’s offense came in the first half as at the break, he had 17 points on 6/7 shooting from the field along with 3/4 shooting from three.
+Much of Rice’s offense came in the first half as at the break, he had 17 points on 6-for-7 shooting from the field along with 3-for-4 shooting from 3.

-“I thought Myles played well,” Mike Woodson said, “he shot the ball great.”
+“I thought Myles played well,” Woodson said, “he shot the ball great.”

-In the second half, the Gamecocks better prepared for him as Rice would go 1/3 from the field, but contributed a perfect 4/4 performance from the charity stripe down the stretch as he scored 23 on the afternoon.
+In the second half, the Gamecocks better prepared for him as Rice would go 1-for-3 from the field, but contributed a perfect 4-for-4 performance from the charity stripe down the stretch as he scored 23 on the afternoon.

 Mackenzie Mgbako

-The Sophomore season for Mgbako has started with a bang as in all three games, the wing has scored in double figures.
-Not just fringe double figures as well, as Mgbako’s totals through three games are 31, 18, and now most recently a 17-point performance.
+The sophomore season for Mgbako has started with a bang as in all three games, the wing has scored in double figures.
+They haven't been just fringe double figures as well, as Mgbako’s totals through three games are 31, 18 and now most recently a 17-point performance.

-There is an aggressiveness to his game this season that has been a huge jump from his Freshman year to now.
-Mgbako was consistently putting the ball on the floor and attacking the rim, as he went 6/7 from the charity stripe along with 5/8 from the field.
+There is an aggressiveness to his game this season that has been a huge jump from his freshman year to now.
+Mgbako was consistently putting the ball on the floor and attacking the rim, as he went 6-for-7 from the charity stripe along with 5-for-8 from the field.

 “I feel the most confident in my shot capability…I think if I play within what the team gives me I can make the right reads,” Mgbako said on his early season success and confidence.